-You could choose extra pillows (we immediately sent for a selection), pick a time for your turndown service and, we discovered later, read the morning newspapers (I prefer to have one delivered to my room but there was a good selection to choose from at breakfast the following day).
+You could choose extra pillows, pick a time for your turndown service and, we discovered later, read the morning newspapers (I prefer to have one delivered to my room but there was a good selection to choose from at breakfast the following day).
 It was strange not to have a fridge either in a hotel of this size and quality but one can be requested and when we phoned down for fresh milk it arrived in a matter of minutes.

 The family bathroom had twin sinks, a smart tiled shower, a bath with its own TV, and the whole room set-up seemed very luxurious with its massive windows and acreage of carpet.
 There were some nice unique touches too including plenty of complimentary water, a master switch for lighting next to both beds, a notice next to an empty vase saying please do pick some wildflowers on the estate to decorate your room, plus Minty, the room’s fluffy lamb.

 Botanica spa restaurant at South Lodge hotel

 We headed back to the spa restaurant courtesy of Mike from reception who ferried us there in one of South Lodge’s golf buggies.
 The spa restaurant is called Botanica and is a large, airy space over the spa itself.
 (There is also a more formal restaurant, The Pass, in the main hotel which hosts guest chefs and is more of a ‘special occasion blow-out’ kind of place.)